Zach-OP/Zach-OP.github.io/README.md

 Provides strategic leadership and guidance to cross-functional teams of designers, developers, business analysts, and stakeholders to deliver industry-leading features, user experience, and designs delivered within an agile framework focused on the continuous delivery of incremental improvements that deliver the greatest value to clients and stakeholders.

-Sets priorities and for development to ensure that the most important, impactful features are delivered first.
+Sets priorities for development to ensure that the most important, impactful features are delivered first.

 Effectively communicates to stakeholders and team members with varying levels of technical expertise.